top of page

 What is Canine Massage Therapy?

-Canine massage therapy is a holistic and therapeutic practice that involves the structured manipulation of a dog’s soft tissues, such as muscles, tendons, and ligaments, with the goal of promoting relaxation, reducing pain, improving circulation, and supporting overall well-being.
+Canine massage therapy is a holistic and therapeutic practice that involves the structured manipulation of a dog’s soft tissues, such as muscles, fascia, tendons, and ligaments, with the goal of promoting relaxation, reducing pain, improving circulation, and supporting overall well-being.

 A certified canine massage therapist is trained to observe subtle changes in a dog’s body, posture, and behavior, which can help detect issues early or complement veterinary treatment plans.